Sintezis/backend.interview.project/README.md

 Rules:

-* The flights in the same array can go in both directions e.g. let's look at `["FRA", "LON"]`, her the trips can be constructed as: FRA to LON and, LON to FRA.
+* The flights in the same array can go in both directions e.g. let's look at `["FRA", "LON"]`, here the trips can be constructed as FRA to LON and, LON to FRA.
 * The same item can't be reused more than one time in one sequence

 Example input: